 Webcast hosts were 75F's Chief Evangelist, Bob French, and Steve Lane, Communications Manager at Armstrong Fluid Technology.
-To watch the recording of this webcast, please view the video above.
 For a PDF of our slides, click here.
 Continue reading for an overview of webcast content.

 Update: ASHRAE Guidance on Outside Air Ventilation

 Since the early days of the COVID-19 pandemic, the American Society of Heating, Refrigerating, and Air-conditioning Engineers (ASHRAE) has been recommending commercial buildings increase outdoor air ventilation to mitigate the risk of COVID-19 transmission.
 ASHRAE is not the only one urging this — the same guidance comes from leading organizations around the world such as the Centers for Disease Control and Prevention (CDC) and REHVA, the European equivalent to ASHRAE.

 Guidance from these organizations go so far as to recommend using 100 percent OA wherever possible.
 However, most HVAC equipment is not designed or sized to do this, leaving facility managers unsure how to follow guidelines.

 75F's Epidemic Mode control sequence takes this concern into account by automating increased OA ventilation guidelines without pushing equipment beyond capacity.
 The sequence constantly measures indoor space temperature and humidity, and then brings in as much outside air as is practical given the limitations of the weather, the load, the size of the equipment.